 Faraday Institution Research Fellows have access to a wide range of battery-related training courses such as these.
 We are planning to develop a more comprehensive catalogue of courses.
 Additionally, a mentoring programme is being launched to further support career progression and achievement.

 Our projects are fast paced and tackle real-world challenges.
 That’s why we need to harness the skills of a dynamic and ambitious group of early career researchers.

 We encourage early career researchers that have made a discovery on a Faraday Institution or closely related project and want to follow that discovery through to commercial reality the opportunity to do so.
 Read more about our entrepreneurial fellowships.
-The first two were awarded to:
+The first three were awarded to:

 • Dr Ola Hekselman (Department of Materials, Imperial College London), Solveteq – Sustainable Lead Recycling.